-#9 Lake Ann Trail, Mount Baker-Snoqualmie National Forest, Washington State
+9. Lake Ann Trail, Mount Baker-Snoqualmie National Forest, Washington State

-The Lake Anne hike is a 9.5-mile out-and-back hike near Maple Falls, WA.
-A great area for wildlife sightings, the trail is rated as moderate and is best from July until October.
+The Lake Anne trail is a 9.5-mile out-and-back hike near Maple Falls, WA.
+A great area for wildlife sightings, the trail is rated as moderate and is best hiked from July until October.
 Dogs are allowed on this nature walk and you’ll need a Northwest Forest Pass to park your car.

 Lake Ann wilderness area offers amazing views of Mt.Shuksan and its glaciers.
 Sometimes you can hear the crashing of ice falling off the glaciers and roaring water from the many waterfalls in the area.

-#10 Twin Falls, Olallie State Park, Washington
+10. Twin Falls, Olallie State Park, Washington

 North Bend is infamous for its blustery winds.
 You will want to pack some insulating layers as it can get chilly.
 The footpath is also wet and muddy, so be sure to wear a pair of waterproof boots or hiking shoes.

-#11 Rattlesnake Ledge, Rattlesnake Mountain Scenic Area, Washington State
+11. Rattlesnake Ledge, Rattlesnake Mountain Scenic Area, Washington State

-Off the beaten track, Rattlesnake Ledge is a 5.1 out-and-back trek near North Bend, WA, in the Rattlesnake Mountain Scenic Area.
+Off the beaten track, Rattlesnake Ledge is 5.1 miles of out-and-back trail near North Bend, WA, in the Rattlesnake Mountain Scenic Area.

-#12 Mount Pilchuck Trail, Washington State
+12. Mount Pilchuck Trail, Washington State

-It is rated moderately difficult owing to the 2,125 feet of elevation gain through rocky terrain and old-growth forests.
+This trail is rated moderately difficult owing to the 2,125 feet of elevation gain through rocky terrain and old-growth forests.

-#13 Steamboat Rock Trail, Steamboat Rock State Park, Washington
+13. Steamboat Rock Trail, Steamboat Rock State Park, Washington

 The start of the trail is sandy and leads to a rocky climb up between cliffs.
 As you go, be mindful of your footing and the hikers below you.
-There is also a path that cuts through the center of the rock and allows access to the northern section of the loop and overlooks Banks Lake and Grand Coulee.
+There is also a path that cuts through the center of the rock and allows access to the northern section of the loop overlooking Banks Lake and Grand Coulee.

-#14 Discovery Park, Seattle, Washington State
+14. Discovery Park, Seattle, Washington State

 Get Your Wander On In Washington

-It’s time to go get your wander on and go hiking in Washington!
+Now it’s time to go get your wander on and go hiking in Washington!